ba-careerpath-7/ba-careerpath-7/README.md

 My name is Brette and I want to learn more about data science!

-- 🔭 I’m currently plann to make portfolio projects on financial data, exoplanet data, animal data, and more.
+- 🔭 I’m currently plan to make portfolio projects on financial data, exoplanet data, animal data, and more.
 - 🌱 Check out my flagship project: The Pokemon Pokedex MEGA Project!
 This Project contains over 30 machine learning models on all Pokemon from Gen 1 to Gen 9!
 - ⚡ Fun fact: I love board games.
 One of my favorite board games is The Chameleon!